VALPARAISO

 It is also the location of “The Cathedral” and “Archbishop of Santiago's Palace” as well as the “Palacio de la Real Audiencia”, which is now the National Historical Museum.

+We then crossed over the Mapocho River and entered the very much newer and modern eastern areas of SANTIAGO.
 And, despite the constant threat of earthquakes (as Chile sits right on two constantly moving continental plates) numerous large high rise buildings were located in this area called “Providencia”, many housing the head offices of some of the largest business companies (including many banks and financial institutions) located in Chile.

 In the suburbs surrounding this area were many luxurious homes and a large number of prestigious and designer shops, to go along with them.
 This was a sharp contrast from the many distinctly poorer areas in the western part of SANTIAGO.